Home About Us Newsletters Articles Forum Links

 To find out more about a particular section just click the title.

 We maintain a permanent Headquarters in Finchley (North London) England.
-This site houses the Society’s library, meeting room as well as housing the OO gauge, North American HO and Slot Cars sections permanent layouts.
-The Cine, Marine & Loco sections also regularly meet here.
+N12 0QF.
+This site houses the Society’s library, meeting room as well as housing the OO & O gauge, North American HO and Slot Cars sections permanent layouts.
+The Cine, Marine & Loco sections also meet here.
 Meetings are held on a regular basis by each section, and cover operational activities, demonstrations, discussion groups, and talks by members as well as guest speakers.
 In addition, the Society also publishes a monthly newsletter providing comprehensive coverage of members news, views, events and activities.
-This newsletter is now available online.
+This newsletter is normally available online.

 Workshop Nights are held during the winter months at Headquarters.
 These rather informal meetings allow members to discuss workshop and associated matters with other model engineers, with frequent talks and demonstrations.
 To obtain further details of this or any other activity please contact the Society by using the link on the toolbar (please remember to include which section you are interested in).

-The NLSME also has facilities at Colney Heath.
+The NLSME also has facilities at Colney Heath, AL4 0NJ.
 This site houses the Society’s Boating Lake, Garden Railway, Raised & Ground Level Railways and space for Traction Engines to run.
-It is also possible for Birthday Parties to be held on Saturdays at Colney Heath (please contact us for further details).
+We regret that we are unable to offer private Birthday Party facilities at present.
+Private parties are not permitted on our private site when open to the public.

 Map Please click here for a map.